 Witness the beauty of tulips in Amsterdam

 From March to May, you can witness many breathtaking spectacles of tulips in Holland.
 Dutch tulip fields surround the city, and many tulip gardens in Amsterdam burst into magnificent color come spring.
 Take a bike tour along a tulip route in the region from Haarlem to Leiden.
-If your interests are more economic, you can visit Royal Flora Holland, 1 of the largest auction houses in the world.
+If your interests are more economic, you can visit Royal Flora Holland, one of the largest auction houses in the world.
 Experience the hustle and bustle of the auction floor by sitting in on a flower auction, as buyers from all over the world bid for the tulips in Holland.
 If you’re visiting Amsterdam outside tulip season - fear not.
 Because painters like Johannes Vermeer immortalized the tulip in their now famous still-life paintings (during the Dutch Golden Age), the nation’s most iconic flower can be experienced throughout the year in the country’s museums.
 Along the picturesque Prinsengracht canal, you’ll find the Amsterdam Tulip Museum.
 Whether seen by bike, at an auction, or through the lens of a famous Dutch painter, the tulips in Holland are a sight for sore eyes.